Free Educational Resources

 - How the resource supports or enhances the everyday life or work of teachers, pupils or schools

-- Cost-effectiveness in terms of educational aims and results – not just price.
-Judges will expect to see details of price.
+- Effectiveness in terms of educational aims and results

 - If products have been updated or revised, then the details of these changes must be provided.
 Products need to have changed substantially to be accepted.